lucag/twitter-spark/Readme.md

 $ git clone https://github.com/lucag/twitter-spark.git
 ```

-Change into the newly-creaded `twitter-spark` directory, and type
+Change into the newly-created `twitter-spark` directory, and type

 ```bash
 $ ./bin/run
 ```

-To stop the compitation, simply hit `Ctrl-C`.
+To stop the computation, simply hit `Ctrl-C`.
 The output is created in the file `var/report.txt`; it
 can be looked at as follows:

 ```bash